-If you’re like most people, you’re not aware when you’re dreaming or even remember most of your dreams were about.
+If you’re like most people, you’re not aware when you’re dreaming and don’t remember what most of your dreams were about.
 However, there is a sleep phenomena called lucid dreaming that allows the dreamer to be aware during their dream cycle.
 Awoken is a sleep app which combines a journal and practice exercises to help you achieve lucid dreaming and dream awareness.
-(Awoken Sleep App Android; Free)

-Normally, your alarm clock is probably set for a specific time.
+Normally, your alarm clock is set for a specific time.
 You may be jolted awake at any point during your sleep cycle which can make it hard to fully wake up.
-The Sleep Cycle Alarm app records your sleep habits and using the sleep cycle theory; the alarm wakes you during light sleep.
-The way it works is you set a window of time to wake up.
-This sleep app senses your sleep movements and rings to wake you at the optimal time in your sleep cycle, so you wake feeling refreshed.
-(Sleep Cycle Alarm Clock Sleep App for Android, iOS; Free – $0.99-$1.99)
+The Sleep Cycle Alarm app performs sleep tracking to record your sleep habits.
+Using the Sleep Cycle Theory, the alarm wakes you during light sleep.
+To achieve this, you set a window of time to wake up.
+The sleep app senses your sleep movements and rings to wake you at the optimal time in your sleep cycle.
+This allows you to wake up feeling refreshed.

 It can be hard to relax before hitting the sack.
-Relax Melodies allows you to combine sounds and melodies with guided meditation and brainwave beats to help you unwind and ease into sleep.
-You’ll never get bored with the same sounds since the combinations that you can create are vast.
-(Android, iOS; Free)
+Relax Melodies sleep app allows you to combine sounds and melodies with guided meditation and brainwave beats to help you unwind and ease into sleep.
+You’ll never get bored with the same sounds because there are so many combinations you can create.

 Sleep Cycle Power Nap

 Sometimes a nap can do a world of good.
 The Sleep Cycle Power Nap app allows you to set the time for a short 20-minute power nap or a full nap of 90 minutes.
 Your phone’s accelerometer senses when you fall asleep and then sets the alarm to wake you up.
-The sleep app also has various sounds to help you relax so you can fall asleep. (iOS; $1.99)
+This sleep app also has various sounds to help you fall asleep.

-For some people, it’s difficult to turn off all the activity of the day and unwind.
-Pzizz is a sleep app that combines music, sound effects and binaural beats to ease you into relaxation.
-Pzizz uses an algorithm to generate a slightly different soundtrack each time you use it.
-But the sounds are similar enough that your mind associates them with sleep, helping you relax and get your zzz’s.
-(Android, iOS; Free)
+For some people, it’s difficult to turn off all of the activity of the day and unwind.
+Pzizz is a sleep app that combines music, sound effects, and binaural beats to ease you into relaxation.
+Pzizz uses an algorithm to generate a slightly different soundtrack each time you use it, but the sounds are similar enough that your mind associates them with sleep.
+This helps you relax and get your zzz’s.

-If you want to fall into a deep, blissful sleep while listening to the sounds of ocean waves or other soothing sounds, White Noise may be a sleep app to try.
-The app comes loaded with several looped sounds, such as a burning camp fire, a boat swaying and thunder.
-You can also set a gentle alarm to wake you up, such as a guitar strum, chime or violin.
-(White Noise Sleep App Android, iOS; Free)
+If you want to fall into a deep, blissful sleep while listening to the sounds of ocean waves and soothing sounds, White Noise Lite may be the best sleep app for you.
+The app comes loaded with several looped sounds, such as a burning campfire, swaying boat, and thunder.
+You can also set a gentle alarm (guitar strum, chime, violin, and more) to wake you up.

-Although it may not work for everyone, hypnosis has been used to treat a variety of issues, such as pain, alcoholism and smoking.
-Some people also use self-hypnosis to treat insomnia or other problems sleeping.
+Although it may not work for everyone, hypnosis has been used to treat a variety of issues, such as pain, alcoholism, and smoking.
+Some people also use self-hypnosis to treat insomnia or other sleeping problems.
 If the idea of hypnosis sounds strange, don’t worry.
 Hypnosis won’t put you in a trance.
 Instead, hypnosis is used to help you get into a deep state of relaxation.
-Relax and Sleep Well Hypnosis is an app that can guide you through the process.
-The app combines voice led hypnosis and relaxing sounds to lull you to sleep.
-(Android, iOS; Free)
+Relax & Sleep Well is a sleep app that can guide you through the process.
+The app combines voice-led hypnosis and relaxing sounds to lull you to sleep.

 The latest entrepreneurial scientists are working on sleep apnea apps to screen and diagnose obstructive sleep apnea.
-These digital tools will use sound and other channels from popular smart phones to assess sleep disordered breathing while in the user’s bedroom.
+These digital tools will use sound and other channels to assess sleep disordered breathing while in the user’s bedroom.
 Some of these experimental technologies can differentiate simple, non-pathologic snoring from snoring associated with sleep apnea.
 Until these apps become mainstream, speak with your doctor to get the best advice on sleep deprivation and sleep apnea.